ome/omero-documentation/omero/sysadmins/import-scenarios.rst

 Parallel import
 ---------------

+Parallel import is a variant of manual CLI import for making large-scale imports considerably faster.
+It is *experimental* and may see extensive changes between patch versions.
-Parallel import is an experimental variant of manual CLI import for making large-scale imports considerably faster.
-This feature entails *significant risk* and may be changed or removed at any time.
-If high thread counts are specified then the import client or OMERO server may stop working.
-It is therefore imperative that new uses of parallel import are first tested with a similar non-production server.
+Use of this feature entails risk: if high thread counts are specified then the import client or OMERO server may function poorly.
+New uses of parallel import should be tested with a non-production server.
 Experience gained within OME and reported by users will help to make parallel import more friendly and safe.